 If you’ve already followed the steps to connect and sync Samsung Health to Stridekick but your steps, distance, or active minutes still aren’t syncing, follow the troubleshooting steps below.

 The most reliable way to connect Samsung Health to Stridekick is through Health Connect, a free Android app that securely shares data between your health and fitness apps.
-Whether you’re using the Samsung Health app on your phone or tracking with a Galaxy Watch, Health Connect is the best way to make sure your steps, distance, and active minutes sync smoothly.

 ✅ Step 1: Check App Permissions